 6. Add a Cover Letter

 But what should you write in a cover letter?
-You should start by mentioning why you’re applying for this job, why you want to work with this company in particular, and why they’ve gained your attention – make them feel special.
+It would be best to start by mentioning why you’re applying for this job, why you want to work with this company in particular, and why they’ve gained your attention – make them feel special.

-Also, talk about the job-related experiences that will highlight your main abilities – don’t forget to use keywords all over the cover letter.
-As well, move a bit around the question “What makes you the perfect fit for this job post?”
+Also, talk about the job-related experiences that will highlight your primary abilities – don’t forget to use keywords all over the cover letter.
+Also, move a bit around the question, “What makes you the perfect fit for this job post?”

-Remember, recruiters don’t have all day to read your cover letter, so keep it short and on point.
+Remember, recruiters don’t have to read your cover letter all day, so keep it short and on point.
 There’s no need to use fancy words and stay true to yourself.
-Don’t lie, just present your excitement to work with them and show how you’ll provide value to their company.
+Don’t lie; present your excitement to work with them and show how you’ll provide value to their company.

-After all, it’s not quite that hard but you must pay extreme attention as the devil is in the details.
-When you finally manage to finish your winning resume, make sure you proofread it at least 3 times and ask a professional (or a skilled friend) to look for mistakes too.
+After all, it’s not that hard, but you must pay extreme attention as the devil is in the details.
+When you finish your winning resume, proofread it at least three times and ask a professional (or a skilled friend) to look for mistakes.
 Now, what are you waiting for?
-Don’t you have a resume to apply these 6 great tips on?
+Don’t you have a resume to apply these six great tips on?